-The Apache Wedding Prayer is a popular non-denominational recitation that may be used for blessing weddings and vow renewals.
-Spiritual, intimate, and heartfelt, these are the words to the Apache Wedding Prayer:
+The Apache Wedding Prayer is a popular non-denominational recitation that may be used to bless weddings and vow renewal ceremonies.
+Spiritual, intimate, tender, and heartfelt, these are the words to the Apache Wedding Prayer:

 - Now you will feel no rain,